Something to Tell You: Commercial performance

 Something to Tell You debuted at number seven on the US Billboard 200 with 32,000 album-equivalent units, of which 26,000 were pure album sales.
 It also debuted at No. 2 on the UK Albums Chart, selling 18,319 copies in its first week.
+Billboard noted that the album failed to generate a hit single, despite strong reviews and significant media attention.